Jayrajsinh45/projects/scs_lock_year/README.rst

 Lock Year Process
 =================

-This module includes a feature specifically designed to secure and lock down processes associated with year-end activities, such as finalizing Sale, Purchase, and Delivery Orders.
+This module introduces a versatile feature designed to secure and lock down processes across various models in Odoo.
+It allows for the configuration of lock dates and rules to restrict modifications for year-end activities or any time-sensitive operations.

+The functionality is dynamic and adaptable, supporting models such as Sale Orders, Purchase Orders, Delivery Orders, and more, ensuring compliance and data integrity.